hanabi/hanabi.github.io/Beginners.md

 <img src="img/beginners/critical_save.png" height="250" />

-* For the same reason that we need to save 5's, critical cards also need to be saved.
+* For the same reason that 5's need to be saved, critical cards also need to be saved.
 (Critical cards are defined as cards that have the other copy discarded.)
 * Players can choose to save critical cards with either a color clue or a number clue.
 * In the above screenshot:
   * The current discard pile is shown to the right of the hands.